BROKLab/brok-monorepo/README.md

 # Deployments
-## Release packages of SDK and CapTable
+## Release packages of SDK and CapTable (you can choose what to publish update on with changeset)
 ```
 pnpm changeset
 pnpm changeset version